bjornarprytz/discovery/readme.md

 - QoL
   - When there are no available moves (not even duplicate), count down to tutorialize the Dead End

-- Test the saved playerData
-  - Verify that the state is correct (run stats are consistent)
-  - Verify that it's synced with Steam
-    - The target folder might have to be changed to the user:// folder

 ## 1.1 roadmap (October Update)

 - Add main menu (after the player has done their first run)